Chapter 3: General Provisions, Section 8: Prosecution and Progress

 Section 8 Prosecution and Progress

 Make every effort to obtain a reasonable baseline schedule at the beginning of the contract.
 Record in a daily report any communication regarding the schedule.
-Notify the contractor in advance if a progress payment will be withheld for failure to submit a satisfactory schedule.
+Level 2 CPM scheduling requires weekly meetings to resolve scheduling issues until the baseline schedule is accepted.
+These provisions also provide for use of a third-party facilitated meeting, if agreed to by both parties, to assist in resolving unresolved baseline schedule issues.
+Notify the contractor in advance if a performance failure withhold will be taken for failure to submit a satisfactory schedule.

 In general, schedules should: